onderwijsin/navigator-data-generator/README.md

 ## TODOs
 - [ ] For each location, fetch location components via the Google Geocoding API
+- [ ] Assign main location for each organization based on the number of products that use that location
+- [ ] Construct Directus collection schemas based on output types
+- [ ] Consider whether to split products into multiple sub collections (such as degrees).
+Need to analyze the repetitive datapoints where collections might be needed.
 - [ ] Write the Directus seeding script
 - [ ] Currently, all data is being processed.
 This is fine for datahub, but for Onderwijsloket, we want to be able to filter education-related data.
 This will probably be a CROHO code filter.
 - [ ] We'll also need to extract data from KiesMBO.
 That means we'll also need to standardize the data.
+- [ ] There's also Product data that neither exists in HOVI, nor KiesMBO, but that do result in a relevant qualification.
+These are 'ZiB programs' and 'educatieve minoren'.
+These will be added manually in Directus.
+We however do need to condiser how this data will fit in the schema, before writing the seeding script.

 ## About HOVI
 De Hoger Onderwijs Voorlichtingsinformatie-standaard (HOVI-standaard) is een infrastructuur voor opleidingsinformatie.
 De focus ligt op informatiestromen rondom het aanbieden van opleidingsinformatie voor voorlichtingsdoeleinden, en is met name gericht op de informatie die noodzakelijkerwijs door de instellingen voor HO moet worden aangeleverd.
 De HOVI-infrastructuur levert een gestandaardiseerd systeem voor informatie-overdracht over onderwijsinstellingen, opleidingen en evenementen in het Hoger Onderwijs.